14th August, 2024

 In the form provided by the HSE in their official accident book, they ask for details of where and when the accident happened, and what happened.
 This is best completed by the injured person, as the person who had the accident is likely to have the fullest picture of what exactly happened.

-The employer can then investigate to determine the cause of the accident.
+The employer can use the information from the accident book to investigate the accident and determine the cause.
 The results of the accident investigation and any additional safety measures implemented can be kept with the accident record to give a full picture.
-This may include accounts from other witnesses of the accident, and lessons learnt.
-This gives a complete record of the accident should a claim be made, but should also be seen as an opportunity to improve health and safety and prevent future accidents.
+This may include accounts from other witnesses of the accident and lessons learnt.

 The accident book should be kept by the employer, but there are times when a record may need to be shared with others:

 Most of the time, the details recorded in the accident book should be kept confidential and don't need to be shared or reported to external services like the HSE.
-Things like minor accidents need to be investigated by the employer but don't need to be recorded outside of the organisation.
-Although safety representatives may ask for accident records, to carry out their role, and this must be shared.
+Things like minor accidents need to be investigated by the employer but don't need to be recorded outside the organisation.

 Safety representatives are legally entitled to accident records that employers have to keep, by law